ahmed-abdelh3dy/To-do-App/README.md

 # 📝 Todo List API with Django REST Framework

-A fully functional Todo List RESTful API built with Django & Django REST Framework.
-This project supports user authentication using JWT, allows users to manage todo lists and tasks, includes advanced features like pagination, throttling, CORS, and search capabilities.
+A collaborative Todo List RESTful API built with Django & Django REST Framework.
+This project was developed as a team effort and supports user authentication using JWT, allows users to manage todo lists and tasks, and includes advanced features like pagination, throttling, CORS, and search capabilities.

 ---